 - straight back and posture

-- chin slightly raised, gaze at the horizon level
+- chin slightly up, eyes level with the horizon

-- avoiding strong kicks into the ground, breathing through the nose, in harmony with nature
+- avoiding strong impacts on the ground, breathing through the nose, aligned with nature

 - relaxed arms, natural elbow movements

-Regular practice of Slow Jogging, at least 5 times a week: ensures the necessary daily dose of movement (30 minutes a day according to WHO and our National Health Fund), improves fitness and overall body efficiency, oxygenates cells, reduces stress, has antidepressant effects, guarantees effective calorie burning, reduces body fat, lowers bad cholesterol levels, and regulates blood pressure, minimizing the likelihood of injuries and overloads.
+Regularly practicing Slow Jogging, at least 5 times a week: provides the necessary daily dose of movement (30 minutes a day according to WHO and our National Health Fund) significantly improves fitness and overall body efficiency, oxygenates cells, reduces stress, has antidepressant effects, guarantees effective calorie burning while reducing body fat, lowers bad cholesterol levels, and regulates blood pressure, minimizes the likelihood of injuries and overloads.

-Prevention and treatment of civilization diseases: the number of capillaries increases, and blood vessels "youthen."
+Prevention and treatment of civilization diseases: the number of capillaries increases, and blood vessels 'youthen'.
 Blood pressure decreases.
 Good cholesterol (HDL) increases.
-Utilizing the work of large muscle groups ensures that oxygen and nutrients reach every corner of the body, and blood sugar levels drop.
+The use of large muscle groups ensures that oxygen and nutrients reach every corner of the body, blood sugar levels decrease.

-Prevention of cognitive disorders: exercise provides a strong stimulus for our brain, increasing the number of brain cells, improving decision-making ability and memory, stimulating the brain and preventing cognitive disorders.
+Prevention of cognitive disorders: exercises provide a strong stimulus for our brain, leading to an increase in brain cell numbers, improving decision-making ability and memory, stimulating the brain and preventing cognitive disorders.

 Additionally: muscle growth, strengthening of joints, prevention of motion sickness, improvement of mental condition through stress-relieving and calming effects.

-Slow Jogging at a niko niko pace activates genes responsible for our health and contributes to disease prevention and improvement of health condition!
+Slow Jogging at a NIKO NIKO pace stimulates the activation of genes responsible for our health and contributes to disease prevention and improvement of health conditions!

-You can find time for Slow Jogging everywhere: while going for morning shopping, taking a break at the office, jogging at home, in the park, in the woods, or unwinding after a long day.
+You can find time for Slow Jogging everywhere: while going for morning shopping, taking a break at the office, jogging around the house, in the park, in the woods, unwinding after a long day.
 You achieve measurable results by investing 30 minutes a day.
-By jogging at a moderate pace, you achieve a slim and shapely figure, as well as a fit body.
+By jogging at a moderate pace, you achieve a slim and fit figure, as well as a healthy body.

 Slow Jogging is one of the four pillars of our health – MODERATE MOVEMENT.

-The human body was formed as a result of advanced evolution, as a complex biological mechanism in which everything connects with everything.
-Nothing in our body works independently, and one cannot maintain health or treat an illness, for example, just the brain, without caring for diet, intestines, breathing, etc. Our bodies – and the minds closely linked to them – are characterized by extraordinary complexity.
-Often, a symptom occurring in one part of the body may have its source in another, for example, headaches can be caused by pressure in the spine, poor posture, or a sedentary lifestyle.
-We must approach our bodies holistically.
-Good health does not arise in offices but outside of them – often the best medicine for us is the right way and style of life.
+The human body has evolved through advanced evolution, becoming a complex biological mechanism where everything connects to everything else.
+Nothing in our being functions independently, and one cannot care for health or treat an ailment, such as just the brain, without considering diet, intestines, breathing, etc. Our bodies – and the minds closely linked to them – exhibit incredible complexity.
+Often, a symptom appearing in one part of the body may originate from another; for example, headaches may be caused by pressure in the spine, poor posture, or a sedentary lifestyle.
+We must approach our bodies integrally.
+Good health does not originate in clinics but outside of them – often the best remedy is a suitable lifestyle and way of living.
 Chronic diseases, which we work on for years, can be managed by introducing: small lifestyle changes, more rest and relaxation, attention to sleep, diet, and moderate, regular movement.
-According to Dr. Rangan Chatterjee from the UK, by building a lifestyle based on the 4 pillars of RELAXATION, DIET, MOVEMENT, AND SLEEP, we can combat symptoms of type 2 diabetes, manage depression, eliminate irritable bowel syndrome, lower blood pressure, alleviate menopausal symptoms without using hormonal medications, overcome insomnia, shed excess pounds, get rid of migraines, and even achieve remission of autoimmune diseases – all without resorting to pharmacology.
+According to Dr. Rangan Chatterjee from the UK, by building a lifestyle based on the 4 pillars of RELAXATION, DIET, MOVEMENT, AND SLEEP, we can combat the symptoms of type 2 diabetes, cope with depression, eliminate irritable bowel syndrome, lower blood pressure, alleviate menopausal symptoms without using hormonal medications, overcome insomnia, lose excess weight, get rid of migraines, and even achieve remission of autoimmune diseases – all without resorting to pharmacology.

 The choice is yours, but remember that LESS truly means MORE.
-Slow Jogging can be an alternative to exhausting exercises, you can practice it at any age, and you can treat it as a complementary training to your sport discipline, which will help you build better respiratory endurance and body efficiency.
+Slow Jogging can be an alternative for you to exhausting exercises; you can practice it at any age, and you can treat it as a complementary training to your sport discipline, which will help you build better respiratory endurance and overall efficiency.

-"I have come to the conclusion that sometimes failures are to a certain extent unavoidable.
+"I have come to the conclusion that sometimes failures are to some degree unavoidable.
 No one can win all the time.
-You cannot drive on the highway without taking a break in the fast lane."
-Haruki Murakami, "What I Talk About When I Talk About Running"
+You cannot drive on the highway continuously in the fast lane" Haruki Murakami, "What I Talk About When I Talk About Running".

-Literature: H. Tanaka, M. Jackowska - "Slow Jogging - the Japanese way to running, health, and life" M. Kozakiewicz - "Slow Jogging - the Japanese path to vitality" O. Krajewska - "Holistic Paths to Health" M. Kozakiewicz - "Slow Life - the Japanese way to living in health and longevity" D. Reid - "Tao of Health" + personal materials, notes gathered during courses, and training experience in Slow Jogging.
+Literature: H. Tanaka, M. Jackowska - "Slow Jogging - the Japanese way to run, health, and life" M. Kozakiewicz - "Slow Jogging - the Japanese path to vitality" O. Krajewska - "Holistic paths to health" M. Kozakiewicz - "Slow Life - the Japanese way to live in health and longevity" D. Reid - "Tao of Health" + personal materials, notes gathered during courses and training experience in Slow Jogging.

 Edyta Dawiskiba